 Breed-Specific Anatomy (Brachycephalic Breeds)

 Certain dogs come into the world with faces that make snoring almost a guarantee.
 Breeds like Bulldogs, Pugs, Boston Terriers, Shih Tzus, Boxers, and French Bulldogs belong to a group we call brachycephalic.
-Their short, flat snouts and squished features look adorable, but they squeeze the airways tight.
+Their short, flat snouts and squished features look adorable, though they squeeze the airways tight.
 That narrow space forces air to push through with extra effort, and the soft tissues in their throats vibrate as a result.
-Those vibrations?
 That’s the snoring we hear.
 For these dog breeds that snore, it’s often just part of who they are.
-Still, their owners need to keep an ear out.
+Still, you need to keep an ear out.
 If the snoring gets too loud or labored, it might hint at breathing troubles worth checking with a vet.

 Sleeping Position

-How a dog curls up or sprawls out can turn the volume up on those snores too.
+How a dog curls up or sprawls out can turn the volume up on those snores, too.
 When dogs flop onto their backs, gravity takes over in a sneaky way.
 Their tongues and soft throat tissues slide backward, crowding the airway just enough to stir up some noise.
 It’s not so different from humans who snore more in certain positions.
 A dog that snores while sleeping on its back might quiet down with a shift to its side.
 Most of the time, this is harmless and even a little funny to watch.
 But if your pup struggles to catch its breath or the snoring sounds extreme, a closer look could be wise.

-Weight and Obesity
+Weight & Obesity

 Allergies or Environmental Irritants